 The US Marines use meditation to help troops deal with stressful situations they face on the job.

-“It’s like doing pushups for the brain,” one general says.
+One general contends, “It’s like doing pushups for the brain.”
+(62)

-Corporate executives at General Mills, Target, Google, Apple, Nike, HBO, Procter & Gamble, and Aetna Insurance use meditation to maximize their brain health and fitness.
+Corporate executives at General Mills, Target, Google, Apple, Nike, HBO, Procter & Gamble, and Aetna Insurance use meditation to maximize their brain health and performance.

 Mind-Body Relaxation Techniques